 When creditors agree to write off debts, they often update the balance to zero and mark the debt as ‘fully satisfied’ or ‘written off’ on your credit report.
 If they do this, the overall outstanding debt on your credit report will reduce, which should, in turn, have a positive effect on your credit score.

 But remember, any pre-existing markers, such as defaults or missed payments will continue to show on your credit file for six years from the date of registration - whether or not the balance shows as zero.
-Any markers already on your credit report will continue to affect your credit score until they automatically drop off (though the impact they have on your score will gradually lessen in the long run, if you maintain your other bill repayments on time, every time).
+Any markers already on your credit report will still affect your credit score until they automatically drop off (though the impact they have on your score will gradually lessen in the long run, if you maintain your other bill repayments on time, every time).

 In certain circumstances, a creditor may agree to write off part of your debt if you pay them a lump sum.
 This is known as a full and final settlement, and it will be marked on your credit report as ‘partially settled’.
 This will stay on your credit report for six years from the date of default or from the day it was partially settled (depending which came first).
 It could affect your ability to get credit in the future, as lenders will be able to see that the debt was not paid in full, and some lenders may view this as a red flag.